logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 with the A1 because it is based on different inclusion criteria.
 Additionally, intakes have no stratification options because PHN/PO is the only applicable stratification and this is presented automatically.
-(The A1 allows stratification by Practitioner Category and Principle Focus of Treatment as well as PHN/PO)
+(The A1 allows stratification by Practitioner Category and Principle Focus of Treatment Plan as well as PHN/PO)

 Key specifications: